KonaTeam/kona-api/sections/spaces.md

 Remove from space
 ---------------

+* `DELETE /spaces/:space_id/users/:user_id` will allow users to be removed from a space.
-* `DELETE /spaces/:id/revoke/:user_id` will allow people to be invited to a space.
+* `DELETE /spaces/:space_id/users/:email` will allow users to be removed from a space.

 Upon success, `204 No Content` will be returned.
 If the user does not have permission to revoke a users space membership, you'll receive `403 Forbidden`.